aleksod/aleksod.github.io/_posts/2017-8-7-Exoplanet-Hunter.md

 <iframe src="https://docs.google.com/presentation/d/1pucUKCzdeLy-XIkigfJ3_PBa1bkkxwaXUjpiDN_olYA/embed?start=true&loop=true&delayms=10000" frameborder="0" width="700" height="422" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-And here is my Fourier Transform visualization from the slides above.
+<p id="target">And here is my Fourier Transform visualization from the slides above.
 Basically, I took the mean of all frequency spectra for exoplanet-containing stars and for stars without exoplanets and plotted them all together.
 Where you see orange, there frequencies of stars with no exoplanets dominate.
-The reverse is true for where you see green: exoplanet-containing stars dominate there.
+The reverse is true for where you see green: exoplanet-containing stars dominate there.</p>

 <style>